The Pegasus Family Foundation

-Dr. Eric K. Butler and Ms Suzanne L. Rocca-Butler, through The Pegasus Family Foundation, have been providing annual grants to the Cat Action Team since 2003.
+Dr. Eric K. Butler and Ms. Suzanne L. Rocca-Butler, through The Pegasus Family Foundation, have been providing annual grants to the Cat Action Team since 2003.

-These grants support spay/neuter clinics, emergency medical and surgical care of feral cats, as well as adoption of healthy and adoptable cats in PEI.
+These grants support spay/neuter clinics, emergency medical and surgical care of feral cats, as well as the adoption of healthy and adoptable cats in PEI.

 Dr. and Ms. Butler also provide financial support for Feral Fridays, a spay/neuter clinic held on Fridays at the Atlantic Veterinary College.

 The Pegasus Family Fund is an advised fund of the Silicon Valley Community Foundation.

 This grant was used for community cats needing to be spayed/neutered and treated in the western area of Prince County, in a concerted effort to quickly control the growth of colonies of cats reported in that area.
 TNR efforts were targeted toward thirty-five new or existing colonies – eighty-two cats were helped.